Death of rare turtle leaves 3 remaining in the world | WTOP

-BEIJING (AP) — A zoo in southern China says the only known female member of one of the world’s rarest turtle species has died.
-The animal was one of four Yangtze giant softshell turtles known…

-BEIJING (AP) — A zoo in southern China says the only known female member of one of the world’s rarest turtle species has died.

 The animal was one of four Yangtze giant softshell turtles known to be remaining in the world.
+The Suzhou zoo, where the female turtle lived, also houses a male Yangtze giant softshell turtle.
+The other two live in Vietnam, but their genders are unknown.

+BEIJING (AP) — The only known female member of one of the world’s rarest turtle species has died at a zoo in southern China, officials said Sunday.

-The city government said in a statement that experts have already used technology to collect the turtle’s ovarian tissue for future research.
+The turtle died Saturday afternoon, the Suzhou city government said in a statement, citing the zoo.
+It said experts have already used technology to collect the turtle’s ovarian tissue for future research.

 The state-run People’s Daily reported that the turtle was over 90 years old and had undergone a fifth attempt at artificial insemination shortly before she died.